datadoodler/blog_hexo/source/_posts/tidbits/skills-demo.md

 ### NodeJS
 I'm using node version 5.3.0, which has native support for all the es6 features I was compelled to use.
 Though this project is published to an npm repository it is not meant for general distribution and will be  consumed in a setting where I have explicit control of the node environment (namely, my own AWS EC2 instance).

 ### tdd with mocha/chai/wallaby
 I'm addicted to test-first development.
 It is how I know what to code, without getting too sidetracked (and overwhelmed) with "it *might* need to to *x* someday" mindset.
 It helps me organize my thoughts and more expeditiously arrive at an efficient architecture.

+Mocha and chai are fairly standard, but you may not be so familiar with Wallaby.
+Wallaby is an IDE plugin (in this case WebStorm) that brings the results of your unit test directly on to your editor window.
+You see the results of your tests *as you type*.
+The image below shows my WebStorm editor with 4 panes visible.
+The far right pane is my unit test document.
+The middle pane is the code being tested.
+Notice the green dots next to the line numbers.
+This indicates that that particular line of code has run successfully and the unit test has returned a 'pass'.
+The bottom pane is an embedded terminal.
+In this case it is showing the results of having just run the mocha test suite.

 ![](/blog/static/TDD-Fdic.png )
 ### es6 classes